Conrad Aiken: Personal life

 In 1936, Aiken met his third wife, Mary, in Boston.
 In the following year the couple visited Malcolm Lowry in Cuernavaca, Mexico, where Aiken divorced Clarissa and married Mary.
 The couple moved to Rye, where they remained until the outbreak of World War II in 1940.
 The Aikens settled in Brewster, Massachusetts, on Cape Cod, where he and his wife Mary later ran a summer program for writers and painters named after their antique farmhouse, "Forty-One Doors".
 Despite living for many years abroad and receiving recognition as a Southern writer, Aiken always considered himself an American, and, in particular, a New Englander.

-Over the years, he served in loco parentis as well as mentor to the English author Malcolm Lowry.
-In 1923 he acted as a witness at the marriage of his friend, poet W. H. Davies.
+In 1923, he acted as a witness at the marriage of his friend, poet W. H. Davies.
 From 1950 to 1952, he served as Poet Laureate Consultant in Poetry to the Library of Congress, more commonly known as Poet Laureate of the United States.
-In 1960 he visited Grasmere in the Lake District, England (once the home of William Wordsworth), with his friend Edward Burra.
+In 1960, he visited Grasmere in the Lake District, England (once the home of William Wordsworth), with his friend Edward Burra.

-The Aikens lived primarily at their farmhouse in West Brewster, and wintered in Savannah in a home adjacent to his early childhood house.
+The Aikens lived primarily at their farmhouse in West Brewster and wintered in Savannah in a home adjacent to his early childhood house.

-Aiken died on 17 August 1973 and was buried in Bonaventure Cemetery in Savannah, Georgia on the banks of the Wilmington River, and so was Mary after her death in 1992.
+Aiken died on 17 August 1973, aged 84, and was buried in Bonaventure Cemetery in Savannah, Georgia, on the banks of the Wilmington River.
+His widow was buried beside him after her death in 1992.
 The burial site was featured in Midnight in the Garden of Good and Evil by John Berendt.
 According to local legend, Aiken wished to have his tombstone fashioned in the shape of a bench as an invitation to visitors to stop and enjoy a martini at his grave.
-The bench is inscribed with "Give my love to the world", and "Cosmos Mariner—Destination Unknown".
+The bench is inscribed with "Give my love to the world" and "Cosmos Mariner—Destination Unknown".